jbx-protocol/juice-docs-v2/docs/protocol/learn/glossary/data-source.md

 * A data source must adhere to the [`IJBFundingCycleDataSource`](/protocol/api/interfaces/ijbfundingcycledatasource.md) interface.
 * A data source contract can be specified in a funding cycle, along with flags that indicate if the funding cycle should `useDataSourceForPay` and/or `useDataSourceForRedeem`.
 These are set either in [`JBController.launchProjectFor(...)`](/protocol/api/contracts/or-controllers/jbcontroller/write/launchprojectfor.md) or [`JBController.reconfigureFundingCyclesOf(...)`](/protocol/api/contracts/or-controllers/jbcontroller/write/reconfigurefundingcyclesof.md).
 * A funding cycle's data source is called upon in [`JBSingleTokenPaymentTerminalStore.recordPaymentFrom(...)`](/protocol/api/contracts/jbsingletokenpaymentterminalstore/write/recordpaymentfrom.md) and in [`JBSingleTokenPaymentTerminalStore.recordRedemptionFor(...)`](/protocol/api/contracts/jbsingletokenpaymentterminalstore/write/recordredemptionfor.md).
+* A data source has implicit permisions to [`JBController.mintTokensFor(...)`](/protocol/api/contracts/or-controllers/jbcontroller/write/minttokensof.md) on a project's behalf.
 * If a data source is not specified in a funding cycle, or if flags aren't explicitly set, default protocol data will be used.

 [Get started building data sources](/protocol/build/treasury-extensions/data-source.md).